Siteworks & Preparation

 (C) If a natural fall exists on the land, then you can often use this to your advantage.
 The fall should ideally not exceed the maximum of 20mm per metre

 NOTE: If choosing the 5mm minimum fall option - You may need to install internal gutter droppers to the building to clear the rain water/storm water

-If proposing to use the deep litter style floor system - then setting the building on a raised piece of ground becomes more important so as to promote kept dry and healthy woodchip/litter.
+If proposing to use the deep litter style floor system - then setting the building on a raised piece of ground becomes more important so as to promote dry and healthy woodchip/litter.
 The drains beneath the deep litter are set into the raised pad section and would usually have large rock surrounding them with a further thin layer of scoria/gravel across the entire site. (see flooring systems page)

 The drains below the litter - will also follow the same fall as above 'end-to-end".

 Note: In all cases - please do not hesitate to contact Redpath for guidelines and some typical site elevation drawings before proceeding with your build project.
 Redpath can often supply these guidelines for no initial cost.

 WIDTHWAYS or CROSSWAYS LEVELS: